pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

 The following are the supported unit types for the Yum plugins.
 Each unit has a unit type and metadata component.
 Unit type is a unique combination of fields, and metadata constitutes the rest of the information associated to the unit.
+The order of the unit fields is significant (and they are listed in order), as they together represent the unit key.

 RPM
 ----

+The RPM's ID is ``rpm``.

 Unit Key
 ^^^^^^^^